 Nvidia’s Maxine Democratizes AI for Collaboration

-This week, GPU leader Nvidia held a digital edition of their GPU Technology Conference (GTC).
-GTC was always one of my favorite events, as it became more of an industry show rather than a vendor conference.
+GPU leader Nvidia's annual GPU Technology Conference (GTC), this year virtual, is always one of my favorite events, as it has become more of an industry show rather than a vendor conference.
 And for the past five years, AI has been a key focal area for GTC, and it was again, but this time Nvidia is bringing AI to the collaboration industry.

 Given the importance of video, video experiences must be great.
 Nvidia's Maxine is a set of services that any collaboration vendor can embed into their platform to improve the experience.
 Notable features for Maxine include: